Paul Nicholas: Career

 Nicholas began his pop career as early as 1960.
-Adopting the stage name Paul Dean, he formed Paul Dean & The Dreamers who were booked to support The Savages, the backing band for the British rocker Screaming Lord Sutch.
+Adopting the stage name Paul Dean, he formed Paul Dean and the Dreamers who were booked to support the Savages, the backing band for the British rocker Screaming Lord Sutch.

-It was here that Sutch first noticed the young Nicholas, who was soon to become vocalist and pianist with The Savages.
+It was here that Sutch first noticed the young Nicholas, who was soon to become vocalist and pianist with the Savages.
 Still using the name Paul Dean, he released two solo singles in 1965–66.
 After taking a new stage name, Oscar, he began a long association with the Australian-born entrepreneur, Robert Stigwood.
 In 1966, Nicholas signed with Stigwood's Reaction Records label and his first single under his new name, "Club of Lights", scraped into the lower reaches of the Radio London Fab Forty chart.

-The second Oscar single was a version of a Pete Townshend song "Join My Gang", which The Who never recorded.
-His third single, a novelty song called "Over the Wall We Go" (1967) is notable for being written and produced by a young David Bowie (Nicholas at this time was managing the band The Sweet and recommended them to record producer Phil Wainman whom he worked with at Mellin Music Publishing).
+The second Oscar single was a version of a Pete Townshend song "Join My Gang", which the Who never recorded.
+His third single, a novelty song called "Over the Wall We Go" (1967) is notable for being written and produced by a young David Bowie (Nicholas at this time was managing the band the Sweet and recommended them to record producer Phil Wainman whom he worked with at Mellin Music Publishing).
 After settling on the stage name Paul Nicholas, he found success in the UK in musicals, beginning with the leading role of Claude in Hair (which Stigwood produced) before winning the title role in the original London production of Jesus Christ Superstar.
 The part of Danny to Elaine Paige's Sandy made them the first British couple to play the leads in Grease.